danfuzz/samizdat/doc/language-guide/04-operators.md

 as the result of the method call.
 If the method call returns void, then the expression's result is also void.

+`name` is typically a literal identifier, which is taken to be a literal symbol representing the name of the method.
+Alternatively, `name` can be an arbitrary parenthesized expression, in which case it must evaluate to a symbol.
+Not evaluating to a symbol is a fatal error (terminating the runtime).

 If the target, name, or any argument evaluates to void, then this causes an immmediate error (terminating the runtime).